Search Language Syntax

 clause orders the results returned by Search based on the field name and lists them according to the order

 you specify.
-By default, if you do not specify sort order, results are always sorted by date-time created in descending order.
+By default, if you don't specify sort order, results are always sorted by date-time created in descending order.

 In the sorted by